Maine School Administrative District 51

 Note: North Yarmouth Memorial School closed in 2014.

-Chebeauge is no longer attached to MSAD 51.
+Chebeague is no longer attached to MSAD 51.
 Drowne Road School was closed by the residents of Cumberland and North Yarmouth in 2011 due to budget cuts.
 North Yarmouth Memorial School was closed in 2014, and Greely Middle School was expanded to fit the students formerly in the North Yarmouth Memorial School.
 Greely Middle School was opened in 2005 to replace the Greely Junior High School.